 What we’re doing

 The Old Schoolhouse in Morningside has been at the centre of the community for almost 200 years.
-In 1823 the building was opened as a school and place of worship serving the villages of Morningside, Swanston, Fairmilehead and Lothianburn.
+In 1823 the building was opened as a school and place of worship serving Morningside, Swanston, Fairmilehead and Lothianburn.

 Refurbish the building in a sympathetic manner